Dental implants –

 Reasons for Insufficient Supporting Bone

 There can be several reasons for having an insufficient supporting bone.
 Gum diseases lost tooth and trauma can all lead to bone loss.
 When a lost tooth is not replaced for long, the bone loses stimulation and starts to shrink.
 When there are many teeth missing, there can be severe jawbone loss which can cause the facial muscles to sag.
+Learn more about implant supported dentures and other dental implant options below!

 There are different ways in which bone grafting can be done.
 Dentists mostly use biological materials to help stimulate the bone growth process.
 The following are some of the types of bone grafting procedures.